DO YOU HAVE A PRAYER REQUEST?

 Dianne Lowe—Living with Parkinson's disease

-Our nation, as it normalizes a narrative of fear, greed, hatred, and meanness instead of the story of hope, common good, love, and kindness which could make it great
+Our nation, as it normalizes a narrative of fear, greed, hatred, and meanness instead of the story of hope, common good, love, and kindness among all its peoples, which could make it great

-Our nation, which denies its own systemic racism, white privilege, and unjust structures, and withholds justice and opportunity from African-American people, First Nations people, and other people of color
+Our nation, which denies its own systemic racism, white privilege, and unjust structures and, in defiance of a Gospel of love, inclusion, and community, withholds justice and opportunity from African-American people, First Nations people, and other people of color

-The people of Chad, especially in the region of Lake Chad which has diminished by 95% and no longer provides livelihood to its peoples; and the people's struggle under Boko Haram and an ineffectual/corrupt government
+The people of Chad, especially in the region of Lake Chad which has diminished by 95% and no longer provides livelihood to its peoples; and the people's daily struggle under threat from Boko Haram, with little or no protection from its ineffectual and corrupt government

 The people of Sudan, especially the women and children, suffering ongoing violence, drought, and famine

-Postulants and candidates for Holy Orders in the Diocese of Spokane: Nathan Empsall, Shanna Hawks, John MacDonald, and Dave Walker.
+Postulants and Candidates for Holy Orders in the Diocese of Spokane: Nathan Empsall; Shanna Hawks; Lucas Kulhanek-Arenas; John MacDonald; Pat Munts; and Dave Walker